merely-useful/py-rse/index.md

 We have seen the use of `>`, but there is a similar operator `>>` which works slightly differently.
 We'll learn about the differences between these two operators by printing some strings.
-We can use the `echo` command to print strings e.g.
+We can use the `echo` command to print strings as shown below:

 ```bash
 $ echo The echo command prints text